Do you need an editor or a proofreader?

-For a single article, editing time depends on the length and quality of the original.
-Allow time before your deadline for the editor to get through the article and send it back to you so you can check the tracked changes and attend to any queries.
+For a single report or document, editing time depends on the length and quality of the original.
+The editor will want to go through the material carefully at least twice.
+The first edit will catch 90-95% of the changes needed, and the second edit allows the editor to double-check, confirm or change their earlier editing decisions, and have fresh eyes for anything they may have missed.
+Allow time before your deadline for the editor to get through their process and send the document back to you so you can check the tracked changes and attend to any queries.

 What is proofreading?

 ‘Proofreading’ (by a proofreader) happens at some point after the editing is completed.
-Traditionally, it comes after the articles have been laid into their pages by the graphic designer with any related photos, photo captions, tables and figures.
+Traditionally, in a publication such as a magazine, it comes after the articles have been laid into their pages by the graphic designer with any related photos, photo captions, tables and figures.

 It can also be done in the word-processing file before layout to avoid having the graphic designer/IT professional making fiddly text changes and introducing new errors.

-Proofreading is best done when the publication’s articles are in their pages with their photos, captions, tables and figures in place.
+Proofreading is best done when the publication’s articles are in their pages with their photos, captions, tables and figures in place (or when a report has been formatted with its graphics and checked by relevant internal stakeholders).
 The proofreader then comes in as a dispassionate third party, who has not seen any of the material before, and reads it cold.

 Assuming the article has been through editing, proofreading is an essential double-checking process.
 No editing is perfect; the more work an editor has done on an article, the greater the need to have it independently checked.